Lily Zhang: Season 2 (2024–25)

+Season 3 (2025–26)

+In Season 3, Zhang achieved several statistical milestones.
+In November 2025, she was named the MLTT Women's Player of the Week for Week 6 after winning seven of her nine matches, including a two-game victory over Mo Zhang.

+On December 5, 2025, Zhang became the first female player to reach the No. 1 position in the MLTT official player power rankings, surpassing Seungmin Cho with a rating of 787.4.
+Through the first half of the season, she maintained a 15–6 (71.4%) singles win record.
+In February 2026, she secured a win for the Blasters in a match against the Chicago Wind by winning an "Ultimate Golden Point" during the Golden Game format.

+She plays for the Bay Area Blasters in Major League Table Tennis, which started in 2023, and was the first female player to top its power rankings.

 International career

-Since 2007, Zhang has competed in numerous international events in the cadet, junior girls' and women's categories.

 2011 Pan American Games

 Zhang participated in the 2011 Pan American Games where she played both as an individual and as part of the United States team.
-Zhang and the two other Americans on the team, Ariel Hsing and Erica Wu, took home a team bronze medal.
-She also won a bronze medal in women's singles.
+The US team won a bronze medal and she also won a bronze medal in women's singles.

 Qatar Peace and Sport Cup

-On November 22, 2011, Lily Zhang and Russian Anna Tikhomirova won the Women's Doubles title at the Qatar Peace and Sport Cup.
+On November 22, 2011, Zhang and Russian player Anna Tikhomirova won the Women's Doubles title at the Qatar Peace and Sport Cup.

 2012 Olympics

-After qualifying for the last singles position on the 2012 United States Olympic Team by beating Canada's Anqi Luo in five games in the North American Olympic Trials, Lily Zhang would head into London as the youngest player of the table tennis competition and was seeded 49th behind her teammate Ariel Hsing.
-In the first round, Zhang drew Croatian veteran Cornelia Molnar and lost in straight games (11–6, 11–8, 11–7, 11–5).
+After qualifying for the last singles position on the 2012 United States Olympic Team by beating Canada's Anqi Luo in five games in the North American Olympic Trials, Zhang went into the London Olympics as the youngest player in the table tennis competition and was seeded 49th.
+In the first round, Zhang lost in straight games to Croatian player Cornelia Molnar (11–6, 11–8, 11–7, 11–5).

-The team competition saw the United States play second-seeded Japan in the first round of proceedings.
+The United States team play second-seeded Japan in the first round of proceedings.
 Zhang lost to Sayaka Hirano in straight games (11–9, 11–5, 11–3) and teamed with Erica Wu in the doubles to lose to Kasumi Ishikawa and Ai Fukuhara, also in straight games (11–7, 11–7, 11–1).

 2012 North American Championships

-On September 2, 2012, Zhang won the women's singles title at the ITTF North American Championships with a victory over fellow 2012 Olympian Erica Wu in straight games (11–8, 11–3, 11–7, 11–9).
-Twice before, at both the 2011 and the 2010 North American Championships she had failed to achieve the title, with losses in the finals on both occasions to Canada's Zhang Mo.
+On September 2, 2012, Zhang won the women's singles title at the ITTF North American Championships with a victory over Erica Wu in straight games (11–8, 11–3, 11–7, 11–9).
+She had previously (in 2011 and 2010) failed to achieve the title, with losses in the finals on both occasions to Canada's Mo Zhang.